 Travel accident insurance in the amount of $500,000 is provided by the College for all full-time staff who travel on College business.
 Exempt part-time staff are covered in the amount of $100,000.
 The policy protects the employee’s family in the event of death or total disability.

 Whitman College currently offers two retirement plans to employees, both provided by TIAA-CREF.

 The Whitman College 403(b) Defined Contribution Retirement Plan (GRA) is available to all regular employees who are appointed at least 1,000 hours per year (48% of full-time).
 Eligible employees may begin participation in this plan on a voluntary basis on or after the first day of the month after completing one year of service at Whitman College.
 An employee who has met the one year of service requirement at another institution of higher education during the 12 months immediately preceding their date of employment at Whitman College will be considered to have met the service requirements for Whitman and can join the plan immediately.

 Whitman College may make a matching contribution for those participants voluntarily participating.
-The current College contribution is 10% for all employees who contribute 2% of their salary.
+The current College contribution is 10%.
 College contributions are based on appointed salary without overtime.